kevgo/text-runner/README.md

 Similar to how a human reader would execute it if they were reading and following it.

 There are absolutely no requirements for the executable documentation must look like.
-Tutorial Runner can execute prose, tables, bullet point lists, in any human language.
+Tutorial Runner can execute embedded source code in any language, prose, tables, bullet point lists, written in any human language.
 An example is the document you are reading right now, which is verified for correctness by Tutorial Runner.